What Happens When a Royal Family Member Gets “Fired”?

 - The Queen’s first cousins (i.e., the children of the siblings of Her Majesty’s father, King George VI) and their spouses

 Although Prince Andrew is eligible as the Queen’s son, he is no longer employed in such capacity.
 In other words, he will no longer represent the Queen at official engagements.
 Of course, stepping back has been in the news a lot lately, with Prince Harry and Meghan Markle doing the same—though of their own volition and due to very different circumstances.
-What’s the real story there?
-These are 6 popular theories behind Harry and Meghan’s resignation.
+And Queen Elizabeth and Meghan Markle still maintained a unique respect for one another.

 Prince Andrew is still a member of the royal family